-In addition, these contracts also participate in the profits of the Company.
-As the Company declares the bonus to be paid, it is credited to the individual policyholders.
+In addition, these contracts also participate in the profits of the Group.
+As the Group declares the bonus to be paid, it is credited to the individual policyholders.

-Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)
+Notes to the Consolidated Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)

-(p) Reinsurance transactions
+(s) Reinsurance transactions

-In the normal course of its life and health insurance business, the Company seeks to limit its exposure to loss on any single insured and to recover benefits paid, by ceding premiums to reinsurers under excess coverage and quota share contracts.
-Contracts entered into that meet the classification requirements for insurance contracts in Note 3(o) are classified as reinsurance contracts held.
+In the normal course of its life and health insurance business, the Group seeks to limit its exposure to loss on any single insured and to recover benefits paid, by ceding premiums to reinsurers under excess coverage and quota share contracts.
+Contracts entered into that meet the classification requirements for insurance contracts in Note 3(p) are classified as reinsurance contracts held.

-The benefits to which the Company is entitled under reinsurance contracts held are recognised as reinsurance recoveries.
+The benefits to which the Group is entitled under reinsurance contracts held are recognised as reinsurance recoveries.
 These assets consist of short-term balances due from reinsurers and are classified within receivables and other assets.
 Amounts recoverable from or due to reinsurers are measured consistently with the amounts associated with the reinsured contracts and in accordance with the terms of each reinsurance contract.
 Reinsurance liabilities are primarily premiums payable for reinsurance contracts and are recognised as an expense when due.

-Reinsurance payables are recorded in accounts payable and accruals in the statement of financial position.
+Reinsurance payables are recorded in accounts payable and accruals in the consolidated statement of financial position.

-(q) Non-premium revenue recognition
+(t) Non-premium revenue recognition